eugenius1/eugenius1.github.io/_posts/2021-05-15-my-investing-journey-1-the-awakening.md

 > "It's not how much money you make, but how much money you keep, how hard it works for you, and how many generations you keep it for." — Robert Kiyosaki (author of _Rich Dad Poor Dad_)

-After figuring out how much I need for my emergency fund and setting a plan, the next step was to ask myself what my financial goals are.
+After figuring out how much I need for my emergency fund and setting a plan to build it, the next step was to ask myself what my financial goals are.
 The common themes when asking yourself this question include wealth **accumulation/growth**, wealth **preservation**, **passive income** and **time horizon**.
 **Risk tolerance** is also another question to ask yourself.

-I don't think one can aim for growth and have a low risk tolerance.
+I don't think one can aim for growth and have low risk tolerance.
-Growth implies higher volatility which means investments can go up strongly as well as down strongly (at least in the short-term).
+Growth implies seeking higher volatility which means investments can go up strongly as well as down strongly (at least in the short-term).
 Time horizon and risk tolerance are usually linked; a shorter time horizon means less risk can be taken.

-This link is largely because of **market cycles**.
+This link is largely due to **market cycles**.
 In the stock market, they have historically lasted 5-7 years on average.
 For cryptocurrencies, it currently appears to be 4 years (due to [Bitcoin halving](https://www.investopedia.com/bitcoin-halving-4843769)).
 Investing for shorter periods than these while the market is going up has the risk that one day the market will enter the decline phase of the cycle.